wallarm/product-documentation/docs/4.4/installation/oob/overview.md

     ??? what attacks can be found? (e.g. brute force cannot be)
 * Wallarm does not detect application and API [vulnerabilities](../../about-wallarm/detecting-vulnerabilities.md) since it only has copies of incoming requests, and server responses cannot be mirrored.
+* Re-checker does not work or works???
-* API Discovery?
+* API Discovery? - no
-* API Abuse Prevention?
+* API Abuse Prevention? - to be discussed
-* Integrations?
+* Integrations? - yes

+say that attacks will be displayed in the Events section

 ## Use cases